-Collateral

-Debt can be secured, or backed by something of value.
+Collateral Debt can be secured, or backed by something of value.
 This is called collateral.
 Debt can also be unsecured.
 A mortgage is backed by the value of the property you are using it to buy, so it is secured debt.
 Credit card debt is unsecured, because nothing of value is backing it.
 Secured debt usually involves lower interest rates, because if you fail to make your payments, the creditor can take possession of the collateral.

-Good Debt and Bad Debt

-Good debt, such as a mortgage or loans for

-education, can benefit the debtor.
+Good Debt & Bad Debt Good debt, such as a mortgage or loans for education, can benefit the debtor.
 Good debt is an investment.
 It may increase in value or increase your value.
 Bad debt is debt used to acquire things that do not create long-term income and lose their value quickly.
 Debt that carries a high interest rate is also bad debt.
 The value of debt can be evaluated by looking at its potential to benefit you in the future.

-People with college degrees often earn more, so your potential future income could be greater if you take a college loan.
+People with college degrees often earn more, so your potential future income could be greater if you take a student loan.
 These loans also usually have lower interest rates.
 For these reasons, student loans are usually good debt.
 Mortgages used to buy a home are also usually considered good debt.
 They typically have lower interest rates than other kinds of debt and the monthly payments are usually low.
 Mortgage interest is tax deductible.
 And the value of a home usually increases over time.
 A home equity loan is a loan based on the value of your house.
 For example, if your house is worth \$100,000 and you only owe \$50,000 on the mortgage, you have \$50,000 of equity in the house.
 A home equity loan uses this equity as collateral.
 Home equity loans are often good debt, because the interest rates are lower than other kinds of debt.
 Before getting a home equity loan, however, consider the consequences of failing to make the payments.
 You could lose the house.
 Auto loans may also qualify as good debt.
-If transportation allows you to earn more, you win.
+If transportation allows you to earn more, that benefits you.
 To make the most of the investment, however, the buyer should pay as much as possible at the start, and borrow as little as possible.

-Examples of bad debt include credit card debt and cash advance or payday loans.
+Examples of bad debt include credit card debt along with cash advance or payday loans.
 Using a credit card to purchase things you want but can't afford increases your debt but does not provide long-term value.
 Credit cards usually have higher interest rates.
+GOOD DEBT Good debt is an investment.
+It may increase in value or increase your value. - Student Loans - Mortgages - Business Loans

+VS.

+BAD DEBT Bad debt has higher interest rates or is used to purchase items that lose their value quickly.

+- Credit Card Debt

+- Cash Advances

+- Payday Loans

 Payday or cash advance loans also increase your debt without benefiting you.
-A borrower writes a personal check to the lender and pays a fee for use of the money, but the borrower must pay it back with interest and the fee when he or she gets a paycheck.
-The interest rates on these loans may be 300 percent annually, and fees for missing payments can be crippling.
+Payday loans are usually for \$500 or less.
+The borrower agrees to pay the lender back on their next payday.
+The lender charges the borrower interest on the loan and fees on top of that.
+The interest rates on these loans may be 300% annually, and fees for missing payments can be crippling.
+Section 2: Credit Cards